Changing the Ascites Treatment Paradigm

 Cuong Do, MBA, is President, Samsung Global Strategy.
 Mr. Do helps to set the strategic direction for Samsung Group’s diverse business portfolio.
 He was previously the Chief Strategy Officer for Merck, a leading US pharmaceuticals company.
 Mr. Do is a former senior partner at McKinsey & Company, where he spent 17 years helping to build the healthcare, high tech and corporate finance practices.
 He holds a BA from Dartmouth College, and an MBA from the Tuck School of Business at Dartmouth.

-Jim Lang, MBA, is currently CEO of Water Street Capital’s and JLL Partner’s Global Life Sciences Services Platform.
+Jim Lang, MBA, is the founder and CEO of EVERSANA™ which in just three short years has become the leading provider of global commercialization services to the life science industry.
+The company’s 3000+ employees serve over 600 life science organizations, including all top 25 biopharma.
+Under Mr. Lang’s leadership, EVERSANA™ will launch more biopharma products in each of the next few years than any other company.
 He formerly served as the CEO of Decision Resources Group (DRG).
-During his tenure he transformed DRG into a leading healthcare data and analytics firm.
-Previously Mr. Lang was CEO of Strategic Decision Group, a premier global strategy consultancy, where he expanded the life sciences practice and later sold it to IMS Health.
-He has invested in and guided the development of multiple early-stage healthcare companies including Boston Heart Diagnostics, which sold for $140 million, and AlphaImpactRx, which sold to IMS Health.
-He holds a BS electrical and computer engineering from the University of New Hampshire, and an MBA from the Tuck School of Business at Dartmouth.
+During his tenure, he transformed DRG into a leading healthcare data and analytics firm.
+Previously Mr. Lang was President of Strategic Decision Group (SDG) where he expanded the life sciences practice and later sold it to IQVia.
+He has served on numerous private and public boards, currently including HCIT leader OptimizeRx (OPRX).
+He has provided investment and guided the development of multiple early-stage healthcare companies including Boston Heart Labs and AlphaImpactRx.
+He holds a BS in electrical and computer engineering from the University of New Hampshire, and an MBA from the Tuck School of Business at Dartmouth.
+Mr. Lang was honored by PharmaVoice in 2020 as one of the “100 most inspiring people” in the industry.

 Michael Sherman JD recently retired from his position as a Managing Director at Barclays Plc, where he had worked since 2008.
 Previously he was a Managing Director at Lehman Brothers, Inc. He has worked in investment banking for 30 years.
 Mr. Sherman has significant experience in healthcare finance, most recently assisting on a $450 million convertible transaction for Neurocrine Biosciences.
 He has worked on successful financial transactions for Teva Pharmaceutical Industries, Amgen Inc., Cubist Pharmaceuticals, Merck & Co., and Cardinal Health, among other companies.
 After graduating from the University of Pennsylvania, Michael Sherman received his JD, cum laude, from the Harvard Law School.